Idea

 We’d love to hear some of the benefits you think of or have seen in the workplace by having more focused training.
 Feel free to leave your experience in the comments.

-How To Focus On Important Information Only
+How To Focus on Important Information Only

 These steps help us focus training on the essentials only: